ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-6.md

 * This policy grants all standard capabilities to all secrets mounted under `lob_a/dept_1/` by using the glob character (`*`).

 ???
-* Talk about how many organizations organize Vault secrets by line of business and department.
+* Vault is very path based.
+Like a unix file system.
+* So when your designing your vault structure it often reflects your organization's structure
+* This can be by line of business, department, team, or even partner or customer.
+* Explain Example
-* Explain the policy including the glob character and that it can only be used at the end of a path.
+* Note: the glob character can only be used at the end of a path.

 ---
 name: vault-policy-commands